-Finally, modeled after Arizona's adoption laws,4 the spouse that is biologically related to the embryo and does not want the embryo must provide his or her health and genetic history to the facility that has the embryos.
-As with adoptions, this provides any resulting child the possibility of access to important medical information the child may need.
+Finally, the spouse that is biologically related to the embryo and does not want the embryo must provide his or her health and genetic history to the spouse that is awarded the embryos.
+This provides any resulting child the possibility of access to important medical information the child may need.